desa-thomas/digit-classifier/README.md

 # Digit Classifier
 Contains a few different neural networks trained on the MNIST dataset to classify hand written digits.
-The best performing network was a convolutional network with 3 hidden layers which had a validation accuracy of 98%.
+The best performing network was a convolutional network with 3 hidden layers which had an accuracy of 98% on the testing dataset

 Since the network performed so well I decided to make an API so that I can develop a small application around the model.